Do puppies sleep a lot? You tell us!

 Generally, puppies require abundant sleep — about 6 to 10 hours per day.
 Every pup is different, though.
 Some puppies sleep 20 hours a day to maintain their high energy levels, but, by about 16 weeks of age, most breeds of dogs will be able to sleep through the night.

 Sleep is extremely important for dogs and humans alike.
-Without the proper amount of rest, it is extremely challenging to perform at the best of our abilities.
+Without the proper amount of rest, it is extremely challenging to perform our very best in whatever we do.
 Your pup is learning and growing every second of the day, so their slumber is even more important.
 Their sleep provides them the chance to recharge their batteries to be ready to do it all again tomorrow.

-Sleep is important for retaining knowledge and forming memories.
-If you are proactive about teaching your dog after it is fully rested, it will learn faster, and you will develop a better rapport.
-It’s not easy to plan every moment around your dog — and you won’t be able to.
-That said, time with and away from you is important for healthy development.
-It can be challenging to learn how to live in a balanced way as a pet owner.
-It becomes easier the more you practice and continue to educate yourself on what works with your unique pet.
+Rest is also important for retaining knowledge and forming memories.
+If you are proactive about teaching your dog after they are fully rested, they will learn faster, and you will develop a better bond.
+It’s not easy to plan every moment around your dog — and you won’t be able to– but time with and away from you is important for healthy development, too.
+It can be challenging to learn how to live in a balanced way as a pet owner, but we promise it becomes easier the more you practice and continue to educate yourself on what works with your unique pet.

 Your new puppy is a real ball of energy.
 He can sometimes seem like a never-ending source of energetic excitement, but then it happens: Your pup gets all tuckered out and can sleep for what seems like hours, even in the middle of the day.
 What’s a healthy sleep schedule for a growing pup anyway?

 - Your growing baby dog needs sleep.
 A lot of it.
 Puppies sleep a lot during the daytime and typically require about 6 to 10 hours in the evening, too.
 Your pup will likely pass out quite hard after getting a lot of activity in.
 A walk around the block, some kisses, and play might be all it takes.
 Then your pup will lay wherever he is and quickly be in dreamland.